-The attached proposal outlines the academic and research plans for the Academic Pharmacy, and sets out the proposed business structure.
+The attached proposal outlines the academic and research plans for the Academic Pharmacy and sets out the proposed business structure.
 The core elements and structure of the pharmacy have been established following substantial consultation within the Faculty and across the University.
 Some of the details of the proposal, however, including the precise initial location of the Academic Pharmacy, have yet to be finalized.
-It is nonetheless essential to bring this proposal forward at a relatively early stage in the planning process, in order to enable the incorporation of the Academic Pharmacy, which will in turn enable its accreditation.
-The four phases of the development and roll-out of the pharmacy are described within the Proposal at pages 20 and 21.
-Under this model, the Academic Pharmacy will not officially launch until Phase 4, which is anticipated to occur from May through August 2021.
+It is nonetheless essential to bring this proposal forward at a relatively early stage in the planning process, in order to enable the incorporation of the Academic Pharmacy, which will in turn enable its accreditation by the Ontario College of Pharmacists.
+The four phases of the development and roll-out of the pharmacy are described within the Proposal at pages 22 and 23.
+Under this model, the Academic Pharmacy will not officially launch until Phase 4, which is anticipated to occur from September through December 2021.